 A tender conscience is not the same as a weak conscience.
 A person with a weak conscience, as described in 1 Corinthians 8:1-13, is a person on the opposite end of the spectrum from the hard conscience individual (1 Timothy 4:2).

-While Jim has rationalized and justified his sin away, the weak conscience person has a longer sin list than God does; many of their “perceived sins” are not sins at all.
+While Biff has rationalized and justified his sin away, the weak conscience person has a longer sin list than God does; many of their “perceived sins” are not sins at all.

 In 1 Corinthians 8:1-13, the new converts believed eating meat offered to idols was a sin.
 Paul said eating that kind of meat was not wrong.
 He identified their problem as a weak conscience.
 They needed “conscience retraining” so they could eat meat offered to idols while not experiencing self-condemnation for doing something that others said was wrong.